Bookbinding: Early book formats

 In addition to the scroll, wax tablets were commonly used in Antiquity as a writing surface.
 Diptychs and later polyptych formats were often hinged together along one edge, analogous to the spine of modern books, as well as a folding concertina format.
 Such a set of simple wooden boards sewn together was called by the Romans a codex (pl. codices)—from the Latin word caudex, meaning "the trunk" of a tree, around the first century AD.
 Two ancient polyptychs, a pentaptych and octoptych, excavated at Herculaneum employed a unique connecting system that presages later sewing on thongs or cords.

-At the turn of the first century, a kind of folded parchment notebook called pugillares membranei in Latin, became commonly used for writing throughout the Roman Empire.
-This term was used by both the pagan Roman poet Martial and Christian apostle Saint Paul.
+At the turn of the first century, a kind of folded parchment notebook called pugillares membranei in Latin became commonly used for writing throughout the Roman Empire.
+This term was used by the Roman poet Martial.
 Martial used the term with reference to gifts of literature exchanged by Romans during the festival of Saturnalia.
 According to T. C. Skeat, "in at least three cases and probably in all, in the form of codices" and he theorized that this form of notebook was invented in Rome and then "must have spread rapidly to the Near East".
 In his discussion of one of the earliest pagan parchment codices to survive from Oxyrhynchus in Egypt, Eric Turner seems to challenge Skeat's notion when stating "its mere existence is evidence that this book form had a prehistory" and that "early experiments with this book form may well have taken place outside of Egypt".

 Early intact codices were discovered at Nag Hammadi in Egypt.
 Consisting of primarily Gnostic texts in Coptic, the books were mostly written on papyrus, and while many are single-quire, a few are multi-quire.
 Codices were a significant improvement over papyrus or vellum scrolls in that they were easier to handle.
 However, despite allowing writing on both sides of the leaves, they were still foliated—numbered on the leaves, like the Indian books.
 The idea spread quickly through the early churches, and the word "Bible" comes from the town where the Byzantine monks established their first scriptorium, Byblos, in modern Lebanon.
 The idea of numbering each side of the page—Latin pagina, "to fasten"—appeared when the text of the individual testaments of the Bible were combined and text had to be searched through more quickly.
 This book format became the preferred way of preserving manuscript or printed material.